zowe/zowe-install-packaging/bin/utils/keyring-util/README.md

     **Current Limitation:** The `DELCERT` function can only manipulate a certificate that is owned by the `userid`, i.e. it can't work with certificates owned by the CERTAUTH, SITE or different userid.

-       The following example removes `localhost` certificate owned by the `USER01` from the `ZOWERING` keyring owner by the `USER01` userid
+       The following example removes `localhost` certificate owned by the `USER01` from the `ZOWERING` keyring owned by the `USER01` userid
        * Example: `keyring-util DELCERT USER01 ZOWERING localhost`

        The following example removes `localhost` certificate owned by the `USER01` from the RACF database.
+The command fails if the certificate is still connected to some keyring.
        * Example: `keyring-util DELCERT USER01 '*' localhost`

   * `REFRESH` - refreshes DIGTCERT class